ZenyWay/pbkdf2sha512/CONTRIBUTING.md

 for a trusted open source project.

 ### Pull-Request (PR) guidelines
-* a PR must close at least one [open issue](https://github.com/ZenyWay/module-nameg/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen).
+* a PR must close at least one [open issue](https://github.com/ZenyWay/pbkdf2sha512g/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen).
 The corresponding issues should be listed in the title of the PR, e.g. "close #21, #42".
-* all PRs must pass the full module-name test suite and dedicated tests for the added or fixed features
+* all PRs must pass the full pbkdf2sha512 test suite and dedicated tests for the added or fixed features
 * all PRs must include the contributor's [detached signature](https://www.gnupg.org/gph/en/manual/x135.html) of the [Individual Contributor License Agreement](./ICLA),